CryptozombiesHQ/cryptozombie-lessons/3/12-forloops.md

 ## Using `for` loops

-The syntax for `for` loops is the same as JavaScript.
+The syntax of `for` loops in Solidity is similar to JavaScript.

 Let's look at an example where we want to make an array of even numbers: